Small-Group Learning, with Application to Neural Architecture Search: Methods

 \subsection{Small-Group Learning}

 In our framework, there are a set of $K$ learners, all of which learn to solve the same target task.
 Without loss of generality, we assume the task is classification.
 Each learner $k$ has a learnable architecture $A_k$ and two sets of learnable network weights $V_k$ and $W_k$.
 All learners share the same training dataset $D^{(\textrm{tr})}$, the same validation dataset $D^{(\textrm{val})}$, and an unlabeled dataset $D^{(\textrm{u})}$.
 The $K$ learners perform learning in three stages.
+In the first stage, each learner trains a preliminary model.
+In the second stage, each learner uses its model trained in the first stage to perform pseudo-labeling.
+Then each learner re-trains its model using pseudo-labeled datasets generated by other learners.
+In the third stage, each learner measures the validation performance of its model trained in the second stage and updates its architecture to improve the validation performance.
+We discuss the details in the sequel.
 In the first stage, each learner $k$ trains its weights $V_k$, with its architecture $A_k$ fixed:

-The architecture $A_k$ is used to define the training loss.
-But it is not updated at this stage.
-If $A_k$ is learned by minimizing this training loss, a trivial solution will be yielded where $A_k$ is very large and complex that it can perfectly overfit the training data but will generalize poorly on unseen data.
-Note that the optimally trained weights $V^*_k(A_k)$ is a function of $A_k$ since $V^*_k(A_k)$ is a function of $L(V_k,A_k,D^{(\textrm{tr})})$ and $L(V_k,A_k,D^{(\textrm{tr})})$ is a function of $A_k$.
+The architecture $A_k$ is used to make predictions on training examples and define the training loss.
+However, $A_k$ should not be optimized to minimize the training loss.
+Otherwise, the training loss can be easily minimized to zero by making $A_k$ a very large (hence highly expressive) architecture, which will overfit the training data and have poor performance on unseen data.
+The optimally trained weights $V^*_k(A_k)$ is a function of $A_k$ since $V^*_k(A_k)$ is a function of $L(V_k,A_k,D^{(\textrm{tr})})$ and $L(V_k,A_k,D^{(\textrm{tr})})$ is a function of $A_k$.